DASH is now open source and available in GitHub here.

 The software was then taken on by the CCDC to support, maintain and distribute, and DASH has also been the subject of a long-term, successful collaboration with the originators including many software and scientific improvements made over the years both by the CCDC and by the research groups of Bill David, Kenneth Shankland, and Norman Shankland.
 Recent research and improvements include the work done by Kabova, Shankland, and co-workers to illustrate the benefits of using conformational information (Mogul) to help solve structures3 and to fine-tune the parameters of the simulated annealing algorithm at the heart of DASH4.

-Why is it moving out of the CSD software portfolio?
+Why was DASH moved out of the CSD software portfolio?

 The functionality of DASH is now at the periphery of the CSD software portfolio, and as such we have not been able to spend much time developing its functionality in recent years.
 To make sure DASH continues to be available to use, and has the chance to grow and change, we are going to make it available as open source on GitHub.
 This will allow anybody to download and use DASH, but also contribute to developing it further.

 This change will also give our team more time to focus on other developments within the CSD-Materials suite.

-What will change for me as a user?
+What does this mean for me as a user?

-Once the change to open source is made, you will need to download DASH from the CCDC Open Source GitHub project.
-You will not need a CSD licence to access or use DASH once it becomes open source, but the effectiveness of structure solution in DASH will still be enhanced by CSD data (as shown by Kabova and co-workers4) if you do have an active CSD licence via the link to Mogul conformational data.
+You do not need a CSD licence to access or use DASH, but the effectiveness of structure solution in DASH is still enhanced by CSD data (as shown by Kabova and co-workers4) if you do have an active CSD licence via the link to Mogul conformational data.
 The CCDC will continue to test and maintain the interface mechanism to Mogul data going forward to ensure this remains functional.
-You will also still be able to visualise solved structures in Mercury using either the free version of Mercury, or the CSD licensed version.
+You can also still be visualise solved structures in Mercury using either the free version of Mercury, or the CSD licensed version.

-If you want to make changes or develop DASH functionality, you will be able to contribute yourself through GitHub.
+If you want to make changes or develop DASH functionality, you can contribute through GitHub.